 If you suffer hearing loss, have trouble distinguishing words in a crowded room, or hearing the TV or following conversations through facemasks, Chatable and Giles have an accessible, affordable solution.

-The UK based app, Giles co-founded, uses neuroscience led AI approach to help people with hearing loss.
+The UK-based app, Giles co-founded, uses a neuroscience-led AI approach to help people with hearing loss.

 Giles Early Career